 With the same small load size of shatter and CBD isolate I used in the Ace, the flavor is better in the Zero but it doesn’t heat as quickly–and the effects are a bit slower to build.
 I like this atomizer because I’m a bit obsessed with getting things clean and that’s easiest with quartz, but it’s more geared toward flavor chasing and micro dosing.
 The vapor is also less with the Zero.

 Although the Budder Cups make the effects a bit less immediate, they’re still super convenient.
-They work with the Ace Atomizer, making it perform similarly to the Zero, but with several added bonuses and only a couple downsides.
+They work with the Zero Atomizer, making it perform similarly to the Ace, but with several added bonuses and only a couple downsides.

 Simple stuff here.
 Got Q-tips and isopropyl?
 You’re all set.
 I use the strong stuff.
 I buy 99% iso on ebay and use it to clean the atomizers frequently.
 I clean after a day of use.
 I like my atomizes to stay ready to go.